EdmundBenedict/lordcephei.github.io/pages/qsgw_fe.md

 _____________________________________________________________

 This tutorial carries out a QSGW calculation for Fe, a bcc magnetic metal.
-It is a starting point for other tutorials, such as the calculation of the [dynamical self-energy](/tutorial/gw/gw_self_energy/).
+It is a starting point for other tutorials, in particular the calculation of the [dynamical self-energy](/tutorial/gw/gw_self_energy/).